 plant based bee free honee

-Honey: Ethical Considerations & Vegan Alternatives
+Is Honey Vegan?
+Ethical Considerations & Vegan Honey Brands

-As a food produced by insects, honey is by definition not vegan.
-Bees gather nectar from flowers, partially digest it, and then regurgitate it once back in their hives.
-Worker bees then seal it into beeswax honeycombs.
-The honey serves as an imperishable food source that enables the hive to get through winter.

 Honey is by definition not vegan, since it a bee product, and bees are animals.
+Bees gather nectar from flowers, partially digest it, and then regurgitate it into open honeycombs once back in their hives.
+Worker bees then seal the beeswax honeycombs, and the honey serves as an imperishable food source that enables the hive to get through winter.

-Here’s a nuanced article about how the ethical issues surrounding this sweetener fit into the broader concept of vegan living.
+Here’s a nuanced article I wrote about how the ethical issues surrounding this sweetener fit into the broader concept of vegan living.

-Reasons to Avoid Honey:
+Reasons to Avoid Honey

 • Most honey from large-scale producers comes from hives treated with antibiotics.